pacheeko/google-homepage/README.md

 # google-homepage

+Project: HTML/CSS

-deconstructing a webpage via the Odin Project
+Deconstructing a webpage via the Odin Project.
+See http://www.theodinproject.com/web-development-101/html-css for more details.